eltondna/BrokenThorn-OS-Development-2025/README.md

 4. Rotational latenc: the controller watches the IDs the track spins until S = 30
 5. Read/Write sector via DMA/PIO
 6. Command ends → head unload time counts once, then the head may lift

+In the tutorial `Read Sector` section, there is a slightly misleading point, the parameter `Track Length` should be `EOT = End-Of-Track sector number`, the last sector read up to in this operation.

+i.e. read sector 5 - 10, we should pass in 11